-We begin by looking into attributes of firms that might make their supply chains more resilient.
-We follow the literature on networks and compute the indegree of the firm.
-We calculate the total purchases of buyer j from supplier s as a share of total sales from s.
-Then we add the share across all suppliers of buyer j.
-This measure captures how nodal buyer j is in the network, as it combines the number of suppliers it has and the total value of purchases from each supplier.
+We begin by examining attributes of firms that might make their supply chains more resilient.
+We follow the literature on networks and compute the indegree of the firm (Acemoglu et al., 2012).
+We calculate the total purchases of buyer j from supplier s as a share of total sales from s, and then add the share across all suppliers of buyer j.
+This measure captures how nodal buyer j is in the network, as it combines the number of suppliers it has, and the total value of purchases from each supplier.

 To complement this standard measure, we construct measures related to the degree of complexity of a buyer j's supply chain.
-As highlighted by Elliot et al. (2022), the complexity of a firm's supply chain is a key dimension to understand the role of fragility or resilience following disruptions.
+As highlighted by Elliot et al. (2022), the complexity of a firm's supply chain is a key dimension to understand fragility or resilience following disruptions.